 The @ symbol is what you use to mention a person or business.
 It’s also how you tell people what your handle, or Instagram name, is.
 For example, @grandeuropeantravel is our handle.
 When someone posts a pic and uses @grandeuropeantravel, it goes onto our feed and we get to share it with them!
 Which we love because our goal is for our guests to have the best times, make the best memories, and take the best photos.
 So, when someone asks you what your handle is, you can say @the_best_travel_photographer_ever and they can go find your amazing feed!

-Now to it.
-Here’s our top five reasons why Instagram should be your favorite travel app:
+Our top 5 reasons Instagram should be your favorite travel app

-In the Instagram world, travel pictures might be top of the list, “A number one”.
+Travel photography is top of the list in the Instagram world, "A number one."
 What better use of a photo-sharing platform than to post incredible shots from around the world?
 And lucky for us, there are plenty of people who do!
 Use the magnifying glass in the app menu to search for new favorite accounts.
 Some of our favorite accounts to follow are @earthpix, @beautifuldestinations, @wonderful_places, and @theslowtraveler.
-You’re guaranteed a little travel-envy but also absolutely beautiful photographs.
+You're guaranteed a little travel-envy but also stunning photographs.

 The Square Crop